Why Study Strategic Innovation

 Current Moore School Graduate Students

-Current graduate students need to complete a concurrent enrollment form.
-Contact your program director with any questions.
+Moore School graduate students need to complete a concurrent enrollment form.
+Contact your program director or advisor with any questions.

 Non-Moore School Students / Non-Degree Seeking Students

-Students who are not currently enrolled in a graduate program at the Darla Moore School of Business need to apply through the Graduate School at UofSC.
+Students who are not currently enrolled in a graduate program at the Moore School need to apply through the Graduate School at USC and are strongly encouraged to enroll in either MGMT 733 or MGMT 776 as their first certificate course.